-- b.
-The Licensed Member shall establish with the Professional Affiliate, administrative and recording processes ensuring that suitably qualified and trained Registrants are involved in the assessment and interview of candidates; - c.
+- c.
 The Professional Affiliate shall ensure that suitable CPD opportunities are available; - d.
 Any requirement which may require joint membership - 3.
 The agreement must have the Engineering Council's endorsement and the QAC shall review the Professional Affiliate's processes at least after the first year and then at least every 5 years.
 The Professional Affiliate fee requirement will remain unchanged.

-Section 4 - Associates of the Engineering Council
+Section 4 - Honorary Associates of the Engineering Council

 Charter references

-Bye-Law references 26
+Bye-Law references 28

-Last amended
+Last amended 22 June 2023

-Regulation 4A: Approval of Engineering Council Associates
+Regulation 4A: Approval of Engineering Council Honorary Associates

-- 1. The Board may recognise the support that an individual provides to the Engineering Council through his/her expertise and personal network, by appointing individuals to be Associates of the Engineering Council. - Such appointments shall be honorary and shall not carry the right to vote at Annual meetings although Associates may attend such meetings.
+- 1. The Board may recognise the support that an individual provides to the Engineering Council through their expertise and personal network, by appointing individuals to be Honorary Associates of the Engineering Council. - 2.
+Such appointments shall be honorary and shall not carry the right to vote at General Meetings although Honorary Associates may attend such meetings.
 The appointment does not attract remuneration.
 There is no formal period of appointment, but the Board will keep such appointments under review.